niraljp/getting-started/en/authorizing/campfire.md

 ---

-## Authorizing Campfire to integrate with Sameroom
+## Authorizing Sameroom with Campfire

 **Note**: due to certain limitations of the Campfire platform, we highly recommend inviting a ”sameroom bot” account to your Campfire team, and using this account to create Portals and Tubes on Sameroom. (why a bot? <a href="https://sameroom.io/faq#campfire" target="_blank">see the FAQ for an explanation</a>)